itthinx/affiliates/readme.txt

 == Changelog ==

 = 2.16.4 =
-* Fixed issue with WooCommerce customer registration option.
+* Fixed an issue with the WooCommerce customer registration option.

 = 2.16.3 =
 * Updated the French translation.